bologer/anycomment.io/readme.txt

 It stands for simplicity & speed.
 We value feedback, so if you have any failures or suggestions - please let us know in [support forum](https://wordpress.org/support/plugin/anycomment) or [GitHub](https://github.com/bologer/anycomment.io/issues)!

+You can simply switch without any migrations from the following plugins:
+- Jetpack
+- wpDiscuz
+- Disqus
+- Cackle
+- Hypercomments
+- Vuukle

 = Resources =
 * [Official website](https://plugin.anycomment.io/en/)
 * [All guides](https://plugin.anycomment.io/en/category/tutorials/)